krishnanlab/teaching/2020-spring_compbio/README.md

 ### Primers
 Conducting a Bioinfo / CompBio Project: A Practical Primer in 3-parts:
-* Organizing a CompBio project
+* Organizing and managing a CompBio project
 * Kickstarting and getting help in a CompBio project
 * Presenting data and results in a CompBio project